-IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), IRS Publication 970, Tax Benefits for Higher Education, and the IRS's web site, www.irs.gov, may also provide helpful information.
+The CESA agreement and disclosure statement and/or amendments provided by the custodian/trustee, IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), IRS Publication 970, Tax Benefits for Higher Education, Instructions for your federal income tax, and the IRS's website, www.irs.gov, may also provide helpful information.

-TRADITIONAL IRAs
+TRADITIONAL IRAS

-Who is Eligible to Make a Regular Contribution to a Traditional IRA?
+Who is eligible to make a regular contribution to a traditional IRA?

-Anyone who has compensation is eligible to make regular contributions to a traditional IRA, even if he/she already participates in certain types of government plans, a taxsheltered annuity (TSA), a simplified employee pension (SEP) plan, a Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA plan, or a qualified plan (QP) such as pension, 401(k), or profit sharing established by his/her employer.
-Since the 2020 tax year there have been no age requirements to be eligible to make an annual regular contribution to a traditional IRA.
+Anyone who has compensation is eligible to make regular contributions to a traditional IRA, even if he/she already participates in certain types of government plans, a tax-sheltered annuity (TSA), a simplified employee pension (SEP) plan, a Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA plan, or a qualified plan (QP) such as pension, 401(k), or profit sharing established by his/her employer.
+There are no age requirements to be eligible to make an annual regular contribution to a traditional IRA.